 Looking for a new boiler?

-Most boilers have a lifetime of 10 years and as time goes by they can become less efficient which should make installing a brand new boiler a top priority before the colder winter months set in.
+Most boilers have a lifetime of 10 years and as time goes by they become less efficient.
+This makes installing a new boiler a top priority before the colder winter months set in.

 If you’re not having any luck getting your boiler going again after summer then you should contact a qualified engineer.